A proposal to probe quantum non-locality of Majorana fermions in tunneling experiments

-\paragraph{Topological versus non-topological systems:} However, a coincidence measurement does not directly imply a non-zero $G_R(\tau;ab)$ in more general situations.
-The amplitude $G_R(\tau;ab)$ in Eq.~\ref{eq:A}, reflects the amplitude for being able to transfer an electron from $a$ to $b$ while leaving the state $\ket{g}$ invariant.
+\paragraph{Topological versus non-topological systems:} However, a coincidence measurement does not directly imply a non-zero $G^R(\tau;ab)$ in more general situations.
+The amplitude $G^R_{ab}(\tau)$ in Eq.~\ref{eq:A}, reflects the amplitude for being able to transfer an electron from $a$ to $b$ while leaving the state $\ket{g}$ invariant.
 On the other hand, the measurement of the coincidence probability, $P_c$, does not keep track of the internal state of the system.
 For a general system (i.e. one that may be topological or non-topological), $P_c$ for an electron entering at $a$ and exiting at $b$ can be written more generally as

 where $g_1,g_2$ are the internal states of the wire, which are not necessarily identical.
-Here for a non-topological system $\gamma_{a,b}^\dagger$ are conventional fermionic operators.
 While TS systems with MFs have a non-degenerate ground state in a given fermion parity sector, more general systems with zero-energy Dirac end states may have multiple allowed values for $g_1,g_2$.
 Therefore, the coincidence probability $P_c$ cannot be considered a unique signature for a topological system.